 “It’s very rootsy, with country and bluegrass sound with a modern lyrical content,” says Mulroy, who describes Grain Thief as not a bluegrass band, but a “bluegrass music band.”

 A new single was released in late January.
 Pedal Down was a preview to the LP, Gasoline, the album the group was working on in March.
-The peppy song was recorded and filmed in an attic in Brighton, Massachusetts.
-The album, released in July, was recorded over two weekends at an Airbnb.
+The music video of the peppy song filmed in an attic in Brighton Massachusetts was shot and edited by Harry McCarthy Giles .
+The album was recorded at Wachusett Recording Studio and released in July.
 “The highlight for me was getting into a space where we were isolated from the rest of the world,” says Barstow.
 The album was cut with all five standing in a circle.

 “I like that we did away with all the extra additives that typically goes into recording an album,” says Farrell.
 “It was just us and Dan Bui (Twisted Pine), who engineered the album.
 One unusual aspect of the album is the addition of a Cajun accordion, played by Meyer.
 “I have been wanting to play accordion on one of our albums, and they kept telling me no,” he says.
 “But I kept practicing and they finally told me yes!”